X Marks the Spot

 One day she and her father were sitting together in the yard of the family farm in Gizai.
 The dusk was gathering.
 “My father always called me Aneluke.”
 He told her his plans for the future.
 “Aneluke, when I die, I am going to leave the farm to you.”

 Her aunt had talked to her about vocational classes at a nearby farm school, where she could learn animal husbandry, vegetable production, and seasonal planning.
 But after working on her father’s farm, and then working on her aunt’s farm, she had made up her mind farming wasn’t in her blood.
 “I didn’t like animals, and I hated the ground, the earth.
 I was never going to grow up to be a farmer.”
-She was fourteen years old.
+She was sixteen years old.
 She didn’t say anything to her father about the vocational classes, but she told her aunt no.

 “I never liked my name.
 My father understood.
 That’s why he called me Aneluke.”